OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

 - Stencil Effects

-  - Stencil properties are now added to all NPCs, creatures, and the player for more advanced VFX.
+  - Stencil properties are now used for all NPCs, creatures, and the player for more advanced VFX.
+Currently used in Sun Damage, but it may be used elsewhere too.

 - Sun Damage

   - New VFX by Kurp
   - Using stencil properties to project burning VFX onto vampires.

+- Transfusion
+  - Added in Melchior's new Blood Transfuser assets.
+Not configured yet.

 #### **0.2.1 - 0.2.3**